 Scientists and entrepreneurs are working on some innovative solutions.
 Here are four that I’m excited about: https://t.co/WKwW0PccbI pic.twitter.com/KEdegq2V0A

-Now you might be scratching your head a bit as solar geoengineering sounds like a plot point from a disaster movie.
-However, it is both a radical but potentially effective means of stopping global warming.
-For the uninitiated, this technology would go on to mimic the effects of a massive volcanic eruption.
+Solar geoengineering sounds like a plot point from a disaster movie.
+And admittedly, it is somewhat radical, but it's also a potentially effective means of stopping global warming.
+For the uninitiated, this technology would effectively mimic the effects of a massive volcanic eruption.

-Andy Parker, project director at the Solar Radiation Management Governance Initiative, told CNBC, “Modeling studies have found that it could reduce the intensity of heatwaves, for instance, apparently it could reduce the rate of sea-level rise.
-It could reduce the intensity of tropical storms.”
+Andy Parker, project director at the Solar Radiation Management Governance Initiative, discussed the potential benefits with CNBC, “Modeling studies have found that it could reduce the intensity of heatwaves, for instance, apparently it could reduce the rate of sea-level rise.
+It could reduce the intensity of tropical storms," he said.

 Basically, planes would fly at high altitudes, spraying millions of tons of particles around the planet to create a massive chemical cloud that would cool the surface.
 However, do not get too excited yet.
 The technology is not officially ready but is coming close.
 Even more so, the process could go on to affect regional weather patterns.
 Even more so, it could potentially eradicate the blue sky.

 However, the good news is that this process is affordable.
-Stephen Gardiner, author of “A Perfect Moral Storm: The Ethical Tragedy of Climate Change shared his opinions about the technology stating, “These consequences might be horrific.
-They might involve things like mass famine, mass flooding, drought of kinds that will affect very large populations.”
+Stephen Gardiner, author of “A Perfect Moral Storm: The Ethical Tragedy of Climate Change," shared his opinions about the technology and clearly outlined the benefits, “These consequences might be horrific.
+They might involve things like mass famine, mass flooding, drought of kinds that will affect very large populations," he said.

-It will be interesting to see if this becomes a viable solution as the potential side effects to the process could be very bad.
-Nevertheless, it seems the benefits could outweigh the overall side effects.
+It will be interesting to see if this becomes a viable solution, as the potential side effects to the process could outweigh the benefits.
+But for that to be determine, a lot more studies and tests will be needed.